 - Plant ramps in your yard or garden to grow your own patch.

 When I'm going out to pick ramps, most of the time I'm not bringing a shovel, I'm bringing a scissors.
 Why?
-Ramp colonies with their leaves cut will often still make flower stalks that make seeds and reproduce, ramps that get dug up, won't.
+Ramp colonies with their leaves cut will often still make flower stalks that make seeds and reproduce, those that get dug up, won't.
 Secondly, it's just easier.
-Ramps don't want to come out of the ground--digging them is hard work, as anyone whose done it can tell you.
+These plants don't want to come out of the ground and digging them is hard work.

 That being said, I do harvest ramp bulbs when I please, but I'm harvesting them from private land, where I have permission.
 It is totally fine to dig ramp bulbs to your hearts content on your own property, or property where you have permission to dig.